Frequently Asked Questions

 How was my Defrauded Investor distribution calculated?

-For purposes of calculating this distribution, the Interim Recovery Threshold is thirty-three percent (33%).
-If the Receiver is specifying a non-zero Proposed Distribution, that amount is your Total Investment x the Interim Recovery Threshold (33%) minus any amounts received as a Pre-Receivership Return and Prior Interim Distribution.
+For purposes of calculating this distribution, the Interim Recovery Threshold is thirty-five and twenty-three hundredth of a percent (35.23%).
+If the Receiver is specifying a non-zero Proposed Distribution, that amount is your Total Investment x the Interim Recovery Threshold (35.23%) minus any amounts received as a Pre-Receivership Return and Prior Interim Distribution.
 You may also want to review the Distribution Plan [Dkt.
 787] at 45-55.

 I am a member of an individually named plaintiff group.
 Will that affect the amount of the distribution I will receive?